ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/code-assistance.markdown

 1. **Syntax error** (this symbol cannot be used here)
 2. **Warning Sign**
 3. **Error details**
-   Hover over the error indicator to see the error details.
+   Hover over the warning sign to see the error details.

 {PANEL/}